AmasisBey24/ticket-lifecycle/README.md

 - Open osTicket
-	- If you need help installing osTicket, please see Part 1 of this tutorial series [here](https://github.com/RoslyndWilliams/osTicket--Prerequisites-and-Installation)
+	- If you need help installing osTicket, please see Part 1 [here](https://github.com/AmasisBey24/osticket-prereqs)
  	- If you need help configuring osTicket, please see Part 2 of this tutorial series [here](https://github.com/RoslyndWilliams/osTicket--Post-Install-Configuration)

 - Select Open a New Ticket